Skip to content

 As you might have noticed, we added two new arguments to the InputField definition for width and height, called gt and le.
 They stand for greater than or equal to and less than or equal to.

-These impose contraints on those fields, and will raise an exception if the values do not meet the constraints.
+These impose constraints on those fields, and will raise an exception if the values do not meet the constraints.
 Field constraints are provided by pydantic, so anything you see in the pydantic docs will work.

 Note: Any time it is possible to define constraints for our field, we should do it so the frontend has more information on how to parse this field.